compscidr/lolminer-docker/README.md

 ## amd:
 Tested with Ubuntu 20.04 and 20.10 host operating systems without any special drivers installed on the host OS (ie, don't need to worry about the mess of AMD drivers in the most recent Ubuntu OS's).
+For physical hardware, tested with rx580, rx480 gpus.

 https://hub.docker.com/repository/docker/compscidr/lolminer-docker
 From dockerhub: